eea/eea.plonebuildout.core/README.txt

 On production server, system administrators should setup:

 * umask 002 for all users
-* all users members of 'zope' group
+* all users members of 'zope-www' group

 Database packing
 ~~~~~~~~~~~~~~~~